KomaliValluru/portfolio/README.md

-- 🔭 I’m currently working on as a Graduate Assistant at University of South Florida
+- 🔭 I’m currently working on building an emotionally aware chatbot using Seq2Seq Model.
-- 🌱 I’m currently learning LLM's